KevDog/ghes_qa_tickets/.github/PULL_REQUEST_TEMPLATES/post_feature_freeze.md

 ## Exceptions
 PRs for critical security patches and functionality blockers will be accepted for as long as possible.
 If you believe your submission meets that standard, please tell us:

-- The CVE this PR addresses:
+- The CVE/issue number this PR addresses

-						\-or\-

-- The issue fixed by this PR:

 - The handle of the Hubber to contact for questions:

-- Anything else you would like us to know:
+- Anything else you would like us to know